 Activity 3: Charting Temperatures and Humidity — Hatching Eggs

 Essential Files (maps, charts, pictures, or documents)

 brooding: to sit on eggs in order to hatch them

-clutch: a brood, or the group of eggs incubated together
+clutch: a brood, or a group of eggs incubated together

 hen: female chicken

 humidity: the amount of moisture in the air

 incubation: the act of keeping an organism in conditions favorable for growth and development

 rooster: an adult male chicken of breeding age

 Did You Know?
 (Ag Facts)